-- A computer science or an accounting information system course with at least a B is required to waive ACC 662. - Two cost/managerial accounting courses with at least a B are required to waive ACC 613. - Two intermediate financial accounting courses with at least a B are required to waive ACC 615. - Intermediate Accounting II from an AACSB accredited business school with at least a B is required to waive ACC 618. - Other waivers are determined by the Accounting Department.
+- A computer science or an accounting information system course with at least a B is required to waive ACC 662 Modeling of Accounting Information Systems. - · Two cost/managerial accounting courses with at least a B are required to waive ACC 613 Accounting for Planning and Control. - · Two intermediate financial accounting courses with at least a B are required to waive ACC 615 Financial Reporting I. - · Intermediate Accounting II from an AACSB accredited business school with at least a B is required to waive ACC 618 Financial Reporting II. - · Other waivers are determined by the Accounting Department.

+Code Title Credits

 ACC 662 Modeling of Accounting Information Systems 3

-ACC 613 Accounting for Planning and Control 4
+ACC 613 Accounting for Planning and Control 1 4

 ACC 615 Financial Reporting I 3

-ACC 618 Financial Reporting II 3
+ACC 618 Financial Reporting II 1 3

-ACC 620 Accounting Entities 3
+ACC 620 Accounting Entities 1 3

 ACC 632 Auditing 3

 ACC 635 Advanced Auditing Practices 2

 ACC 649 Contemporary Accounting Issues 3

 ACC 692Q Research Project 3

 TAX 612 Taxation of Entities for Accountants 3

+ACC 060A CPA Review - Financial Accounting Reporting 0

+ACC 060B CPA Review - Auditing and Attestation 0

+Accounting Credits Without Waivers 30

+Total Credits Without Waivers 50